-End of Unit 3 Task Students are to research, compile, and complete a biography on a key individual from the time period studied within the unit.
-K, T/I, C, A Mid-Unit 4 Task Students are to expected to demonstrate an understanding of the ideas, concepts, and teachings presented in the first half of the unit.
-K,T/I, C, A End of Unit 4 Task Students are to complete an essay on a topic explored within the unit.
-To finish the essay students will complete an original researched, designed, and written essay.
-K, T/I, C, A Mid-Unit 5 Task Students are to prepare a summary of the key ideas presented to this point within the unit.
+Evaluation Item Description Category Mid-Unit 2 Task Students are to expected to demonstrate an understanding of the ideas, concepts, and teachings presented in the first half of the unit. К, Т, С, А End Unit 2 Task Students are to complete a powerpoint file that focuses on one idea, or multiple ideas the Unit.
+Students are expected to demonstrate a solid understanding of the topic, an ability to analyze, while also being able to research, find, and analyze their own resources K, T, C, A Mid-Unit 3 Task Students are to prepare a summary of the key ideas presented to this point within the unit.
 This will be done through the collection and analysis of resources, while summarizing and compiling information on the topics.
-K, T/I, C, A End of Unit 5 Task Students are to complete an original presentation on a topic covered within the unit.
-The students will record it and submit for completion of the unit.
-K, T/I, C, A
+K, T, C, A End of Unit 3 Task Students are to research, compile, and complete a biography on a key individual from the time period studied within the unit. К, Т, С, А Mid-Unit 4 Task Students are to expected to demonstrate an understanding of the ideas, concepts, and teachings presented in the first half of the unit. К, Т, С, А End of Unit 4 Task Students are to complete an essay on a topic explored within the unit.
+To finish the essay students will complete an original researched, designed, and written essay. К, Т, С, А Mid-Unit 5 Task Students are to prepare a summary of the key ideas presented to this point within the unit.
+This will be done through the collection and analysis of resources, while summarizing and compiling information on the topics. К, Т, С, А End of Unit 5 Task Students are to complete an original presentation on a topic covered within the unit.
+The students will record it and submit for completion of the unit. К, Т, С, А

-FINAL EVALUATIONS (30%):
+FINAL EVALUATIONS (30%)

-Evaluation Item Description Category Summative Project The Summative Project brings together the main topics and concepts of the course into one final assignment where students are to create their own company.
-SUM Final Exam The Final Exam assesses students on contents and topics from all units of the course.
-SUM
+Evaluation Item Description Category Summative Project The Summative Project brings together the main topics and concepts of the course into one final assignment where students are to create their own company. К, Т, С, А Final Exam The Final Exam assesses students on contents and topics from all units of the course.
+K, T, C, A

-AFL/AAL/AOL Tracking sheet:
+AFL/AAL/AOL TRACKING SHEET